radirobi97/tutorials/bash/basic_bash_commands.md

 - piping: **|**

 ### Processes/Tasks
+A process has two main parts:
+- adress space where it can write to
+- kernel data structure where kernel keeps information about the process

+Every process has a parent who started that one.
+If parent dies then chield process is reparented to init.
+Init process runs first.

-`top` is the command which lists processes out in real time.
+`top` and `htop` is the command which lists processes out in real time.
 Result looks like this:
 ```Bash
 Tasks: 174 total, 3 running, 171 sleeping, 0 stopped
 KiB Mem: 4050604 total, 3114428 used, 936176 free <- memory